Day 11: How to Draw Quadratic Bézier Curves with SVG

 </svg>

-In the example above the control point is at the same distance of the two endpoints.
-This is not necessary.
-In the example below we mark the control point with a circle.
-Note, that the control point and the circle have the same coordinates.
+In the example above, the control point is at the same distance from the two endpoints, but this is not necessary.
+In the example below, the control point is moved to the right.
+Hover over the image to see the control point.

 <svg